Skip to content

 Surgery:

-Sometimes your doctor can't be certain of your diagnosis until you undergo surgery to remove an ovary and have it tested for signs of cancer.
+Sometimes your doctor can't be certain of your ovarian cancer diagnosis until you undergo surgery to remove an ovary and have it tested for signs of cancer.

 Genetic testing: Your doctor may recommend testing a sample of your blood to look for gene changes that increase the risk of ovarian cancer.
 Knowing you have an inherited change in your DNA helps your doctor make decisions about your treatment plan.
 You may wish to share the information with your blood relatives, such as your siblings and your children, since they also may have a risk of having those same gene changes.